Lawsuits against supernatural beings: Against God

 In the Australian comedy film The Man Who Sued God (2001), a fisherman played by Billy Connolly successfully challenges the right of insurance companies to refuse payment for a destroyed boat on the common legal exemption clause of an act of God.
 In a suit against the world's religious institutions as God's representatives on Earth, the religious institutions face the dilemma of either having to state God does not exist to uphold the legal principle, or being held liable for damages caused by acts of God.

 An Indian film, OMG – Oh My God!
 (2012), has a protagonist Kanji Mehta (played by Paresh Rawal) file a lawsuit against God when his shop is destroyed in an earthquake and the insurance company refuses to take his claim, stating that "act of God" is not covered under his insurance policy.
 The Telugu film Gopala Gopala is a remake of this, as is the 2016 Kannada-language Mukunda Murari.

-The American film "Frank vs. God" (2014) is a comedy that takes up the theme of a man down on his luck who sues God in a court of law.
+The American film Frank vs. God (2014) is a comedy that takes up the theme of a man down on his luck who sues God in a court of law.

-In the Fyodor Dostoyevsky novel The Brothers Karamazov (1880), one of the characters tells the story of a grand inquisitor in Spain who meets an incarnation of Jesus, interrogates him and exiles him.

 Former Auschwitz concentration camp inmate Elie Wiesel is said to have witnessed three Jewish prisoners try God in absentia for abandoning the Jewish people during the Holocaust.
 From this experience, Wiesel wrote the play and novel The Trial of God (1979).
 It is set in a Ukrainian village during 1649 after a massacre of the Jewish inhabitants, possibly as part of the Khmelnytsky Uprising.
 In the play, three traveling minstrels arrive in the village, having intended to perform a play.
 Instead they perform a mock trial of God for allowing the massacre.
 The verdict is innocent, after a stirring lone defence by a stranger who, in a twist, is revealed to be the Devil.

 The television play God on Trial (2008), written by Frank Cottrell Boyce, depicts a scene similar to that attributed to Elie Wiesel, but is also described by Boyce as "apocryphal".
 In it, three Auschwitz prisoners sue God.
 The trial returns a guilty verdict, although with likely reasons for appeal.